NoamEfergan/vitalglance-privacy/README.md

 ---

 *This privacy policy complies with UK GDPR requirements and Apple App Store guidelines.
-VitalGlance is developed by [YOUR_NAME] and is available exclusively on the Apple App Store for Apple Watch.*
+VitalGlance is developed by Noam Efergan and is available exclusively on the Apple App Store for Apple Watch.*